This post may contain affiliate links. Please read our disclosure policy.

 - Use full-fat ingredients (no margarine).

-- The best way to prevent over or under-baking is to use the toothpick test.
+- Use the toothpick test to prevent over or under-baking.
 Insert a toothpick into the center.
-When it comes out clean and the crust is golden brown., it’s done.
+When it comes out clean and the crust is golden brown, remove from oven and allow to cool.

 Apple Pound Cake